 That said, a quick mix of ranch, garlic, shallots, and a little siracha makes a pretty decent alternative.
 Protein wise, chorizo is the best meat to use, but really anything that you’d eat french fries will pair well with this side dish.

 For this fried patatas bravas recipe, the main tools you will need for frying are a large high sided heavy-bottomed pot.
-We’re using our pressure cooker but a dutch oven or cast iron pot will work well too.
+We’re using our pressure cooker but a rondeau pan, or cast iron pot will work well too.

 You will also need an instant-read thermometer.
 I am using an oven probe, though a candy or fry thermometer is best if you have one.